 Using cell phones to change the world

 Jhonatan Rotberg, was sent to MIT by Telmex, one of Latin America’s largest telcos, and teaches NextLab where he tries to bring cellular technology to the other 90 percent of the world.
 One of the labs startups, CelEdu, offers cellphone-based games and quizzes to teach basic literacy skills in India.
 Ranjani Saigal from the TIE Social Entrepreneurs Group helped connect CelEdu students to Tara Aakshar.
-Read the entire article at http://blog.ambientengines.com
+You can see some of their work in progress at the CelEdu site

 ForSE 2009: Forum for Social Entrepreneurs on Oct 23 at Babson College

-Our annual conference on Social Entrepreneurship – ForSE 2009: Forum for Social Entrepreneurs will be held on Friday October 23.
+Once again we are holding our annual conference on Social Entrepreneurship – ForSE 2009: Forum for Social Entrepreneurs on Friday October 23.
 This time we are working together with Babson College’s Net Impact Undergrad organization to host it at Olin Hall on Babson College’s lovely Wellesley campus.

 7 Rules of Low Cost Design